zhengjilai/Raft-based-Distributed-Lock/README.md

 [This talk](https://www.youtube.com/watch?v=vYp4LYbnnW8) is also a wonderful video material for learning Raft.

-When implementing this project, I referred to the following repositories.
+When implementing this project, We referred to the following repositories.

 - [apsdehal/go-logger](https://github.com/apsdehal/go-logger)
 - [goraft/raft](https://github.com/goraft/raft)